arnold-c/reproducible-research/guideline.md

 Once you have reached the reporting stage, you should have a final copy of the dataset you used for your analyses saved in your `H:\\` drive, as well as in at least one of the shared team drives.
 A final copy of all of your results (this refers to things like your graphs, tables, etc.) should also be saved in your `H:\\` drive, as well as in at least one of the shared team drives.

 It is also essential that you have a final copy of your code saved so your colleagues can replicate your analyses, using the final copy of the dataset you have saved.
 Ideally your final code will be saved with your final results; this can be done in either a Microsoft Excel or Word file with all code typed and results copy and pasted.
-Alternatively, this can be done using a Jupyter Notebook.
-For a more in-depth look at how to tackle this using Jupyter Notebooks, see “Reproducible work” and “Structuring a project” below.
+Alternatively, this can be done using a [Jupyter notebook](#jupyter-notebooks).

 # Reproducible Work